 Alongside the performances, you’ll have the opportunity to take part in a variety of workshops, including hula and street dance.

 Tickets are being snapped up, and some events have already sold out.
-Click here to see a list of events, and find out which are still available.
+Find out which are still available on the list.

 Industry Insights: Emma Banks – 6 Apr

 Join top music agent, Emma Banks, at the Royal Albert Hall for an insightful conversation about her established career in the music industry as a part of the Industry Insights series.